Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale

 \section{Main results}

 In this section we present the main results of this work, i.e., the asymptotic unbiasedness of the proposed estimators.
-We first introduce a technical assumption which is a nondegeneracy hypothesis and which holds true in all nonpathological examples.
-We remark that this assumption is analogous to Condition 4.2(a) in \cite{KeS99}.
+We first need to introduce the following technical assumption, which is a nondegeneracy hypothesis related to the use of the implicit function theorem for the functions \eqref{eq:score_function_NOfilter} and \eqref{eq:score_function_YESfilter} in the limit as $N \to \infty$.